trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --chain.asyncRequestProcessing=false
     ```

-When set to `false`, only one request is processed at a time.
+Indicate whether to asynchronously process requests.
+When `false`, only one request is
+processed at a time.

 The default is `true`.